Dec 26, 2025

 Solid packing keeps AAAC conductors safe on international trips.

-Common choices include wood reels, steel-reinforced wood reels, or coiled forms.
+Common choices include wood drum, steel-reinforced wood drum, or steel drum.
 Pick based on size, distance, and moving requirements.

-Each reel or coil needs obvious markings.
+Each drum needs obvious markings.
 Such as type, section area, length, lot ID, make date, and where it's going.

-For wood packs, a fumigation cert is a must.
+For wooden packaging, a fumigation cert is mandatory.
 It follows global pest control laws.

-Standard export packing has water-proof covers and tough bands.
+Standard export packing has outer protective plate and tough bands.
 This stops harm while loading, at sea, and offloading.

 AAAC conductor2